Since the fall of 2008 I've been a certified partner of Infusionsoft.

 Back in 2014 I rated Ontraport vs Infusionsoft as a tie on Culture & Personality.

 Since 2009 I have attended Infusionsoft's annual conference, now known as ICON (formerly Infusioncon), as well all of their Partner conferences held for their certified partners since November 2012.
+(See the comment above about ICON being canceled and now PCON 2018 has been pushed into Feb 2019.)

 Let's now jump into another (maybe) weird feature/functionality of this Ontraport vs Infusionsoft review, the CRM.